Rrantisi/ReadMe-Books-App/README.md

 - Simply Click on the app link, and sign up to create an account.
 - Once you have created an account, you'll be able to access our digital books library.
-- On the books page, you'll be able to navigate through five coding languages categories - HTML, CSS, JavaScript, Python and SQL
+- On the books page, you'll be able to navigate through major coding languages categories.
 - Each category, when clicked, will fetch 10 books related to that subject.
 #### Looking for something else?
 - You can use the Search page to search OR select a category option from the drop-down menu and check out the results.